l3wk/beautiful-jekyll/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Introduction
-image: /img/hello_world.jpeg
-tags: [random, exciting-stuff]
+subtitle: Welcome to my blog!
 ---

-This is my first post, how exciting!
+This is a placeholder, more content is coming soon.